 Drs.
 Michael Barber and Scott Hahn were exceptionally gracious to send me a copy of Letter & Spirit Vol. 10, which contains among others, an essay by Hahn entitled, “All Israel Will Be Saved: The Restoration of the Twelve Tribes in Romans 9–11.”
 I am slightly embarrassed that I did not interact with or reference this article in my recently published work on the subject: Jew and Gentile Reconciled: An Exploration of the Ten Northern Tribes in Pauline Literature (Wilmore, KY: GlossaHouse, 2016).
-My book was initially completed as a thesis by Feb.–Mar.
-2015; and Hahn’s essay wasn’t published in Letter & Spirit until sometime during 2015.¹ Notwithstanding, I should have probably discovered his essay during the year of subsequent edits on my book, but it is possible that there is some justification for my oversight.
-Nevertheless, I now offer the following interaction.
+However, my book was initially completed as a thesis by Feb.–Mar.
+2015; and Hahn’s essay wasn’t published in Letter & Spirit until sometime during 2015.
+Though I should have probably discovered his essay during the year of subsequent edits on my book, it is possible that there is some justification for my oversight.

 Hahn begins his article by acknowledging the three most prominent positions concerning the identity of “all Israel” in Rom 11:26a.
 He defines them as follows: (a) “Ethnic Israelism,” which describes all Israel as “biological descendants of Jacob/Israel” (65). (b) “Ecclesial Israelism,” which identifies, “all Israel as the church composed of both Jews and Gentiles” (65). (c) “Elect Israelism,” which construes “all Israel” as “a remnant of the descendants of Israel chosen by God” (65).
 Subsequently, Hahn points out that there are two dominate views concerning the questions: “how” and “when” will all Israel be saved? (a) The position that he defines as “progressivism,” which posits that the salvation of Israel has been ongoing throughout history via the mission of the church” (65). (b) “Futurism,” which posits a mass conversion of Israel will take place at or just before the Parousia of Christ” sometime in the future (65).

 Hahn follows by engaging James M. Scott, who holds to a combination of “Ethnic Israelism” and “futurism.”
 Hahn notes that for Scott, “all Israel” means “all twelve tribes of Israel”—a position he reaches by remaining consistent with the term’s use in both the Old Testament and Second Temple Literature.
 Hahn expresses his agreement with Scott’s conclusion that πᾶς Ἰσραὴλ (“all Israel”) is a “Hebraism” or “Greek reflection” of the Hebrew term כלישראל (“all Israel”), which always meant “(1) the entire nation of Israel composed of (all) the twelve tribes or (2) a body representative of the entire nation, such as a sacred assembly (1 Kings 8:65) or the army (1 Sam.
 4:5)” (70).
-Concerning timing, Hahn is in disagreement with Scott.
-Instead, Hahn proposes a third way that is absent of typical futurism.
+Concerning timing, Hahn is in disagreement with Scott, positing that there is a third way that is absent of typical futurism.

-Thirdly, Hahn points out that “the Hope of the restoration of all twelve tribes of Israel is pervasive in the Old testament, the Second Temple Literature, and the New Testament itself” (77) Several examples are given—here is a partial list: In the OT: Isa 11:10, Jer 23:5, Ezek 37:19, Hos 1:10.
-In Second Temple literature: T. Simeon 7:1–3, T. Naph 5:8, T. Asher 7:2–7, T. Benjamin 9:2; 10:8–11, 2 Bar 78:1–6, 4 Ezra 13:39, Pss.
+Thirdly, Hahn points out that “the Hope of the restoration of all twelve tribes of Israel is pervasive in the Old testament, the Second Temple Literature, and the New Testament itself” (77) Several examples are given (a partial list): In the OT: Isa 11:10, Jer 23:5, Ezek 37:19, Hos 1:10.
+In Second Temple literature: T Simeon 7:1–3, T Naph 5:8, T Asher 7:2–7, T Benjamin 9:2, T Benjamin 10:8–11, 2 Bar 78:1–6, 4 Ezra 13:39, Pss.
 Sol.
 17:21.
 In DSS: 1QSa, 1QM, 11QT.
 Several examples are also noted from the NT: Matt: 10:1, 10:5, 19:28; Rev 7:4, 12:1, 21:10.
 Hahn’s point is simple.
-Paul’s theology must be interpreted in light of the expectation of restoration of all twelve tribes of Israel.
-As it concerns Rom 9–11, the fact that Paul is actually talking about “the restoration of (northern) Israel and (southern) Judah” (97) best makes sense of the data.
-Once again, it is my opinion that Hahn is correct here.
-In all cases—in both Israel’s Scriptures and Second-Temple Jewish literature—it is both houses of Israel, which were to be restored.
-Moreover, this restoration was to be coterminous with the promised end of Israel’s exile, which also always anticipated the return of both houses of Israel and assumed that as long as parts of Israel’s twelve tribes remained scattered, then the promise remained unfulfilled [For a more thorough treatment on this issue, see Brant Pitre, Jesus, the Tribulation, and the End of the Exile: Restoration Eschatology and the Origin of the Atonement, WUNT 2/204 (Tubingen: Mohr Siebeck, 2005)] .
-This early restoration expectation likely influenced Paul’s theological reflection in Rom 9–11.
+St. Paul’s theology must be interpreted in light of the expectation of restoration of all twelve tribes of Israel.
+As it concerns Rom 9–11, the fact that Paul is actually “talking about “the restoration of (northern) Israel and (southern) Judah” (97) best makes sense of the data.
+Once again, it is my opinion that Hahn is correct.
+In all cases—in both Israel’s Scriptures and Second Temple Jewish literature—it is both houses of Israel, which were to be restored.
+Moreover, this restoration was to be coterminous with the promised end of Israel’s exile, which also always anticipated the return of both houses of Israel and assumed that as long as parts of Israel’s twelve tribes remained scattered, then the promise remained unfulfilled.
+This early restoration expectation likely influenced St. Paul’s theological reflection in Rom 9–11.
 And thus, “all Israel” is simply a reference to the restoration of all twelve tribes of Israel—not every individual, but an elect remnant from each tribe.
-Therefore, Paul understood his mission to the Gentiles to also be a means of rescuing the northern ten tribes from exile, thus bringing it to an end.
-That is, for Paul, the Gentile nations coming to salvation was one and the same with the restoration of the northern tribes back into the land; thus joining the southern tribes who were already present.
+Therefore, St. Paul understood his mission to the Gentiles to also be a means of rescuing the northern ten tribes from exile, thus bringing it to an end.
+That is, for St. Paul, the Gentile nations coming to salvation was one and the same with the restoration of the northern tribes back into the land; thus joining the southern tribes who were already present.